Understanding Recurrent Neural Architectures by Analyzing and Synthesizing Long Distance Dependencies in Benchmark Sequential Datasets: Computing Dependency Decay Curves of Natural Datasets

 Next we define a random variable $XY$ that contains a sequence of paired symbols one from $X$ and one from $Y$, where the symbols in a pair have the same index in $X$ and $Y$.
 The figure below illustrates the definition of these pairs, each column defines one $XY$ pair.

 After this, we count the number of symbols that appear in $X$ and $Y$ (i.e., the size of the symbol vocabulary of $X$ and $Y$) these counts are stored in $K^X$, $K^Y$ respectively.
 Similarly, we count the number of unique pairs of symbols in $XY$ and store this in $K^{XY}$.
 We then obtain the frequency of each symbol in the vocabularies of $X$ and $Y$, giving us $N_i^X$ and $N_i^Y$; and the frequency of each of the pairs of symbols in $XY$, giving us $N_i^{XY}$.
-Using this information, and Equations \ref{eq:mut-inf-h} and \ref{eq:entropy-adj}, we calculate the mutual information $I(X,Y)$ at a distance $D$ in a sequence.
-We define the \emph{LDD characteristics} of any given sequential dataset as a function of mutual information $I(X;Y)$ over the distance $D$.
-Algorithm~\ref{ldd_algo} explains the details.
+Using this information, and E.q.~\ref{eq:mut-inf-h} and \ref{eq:entropy-adj}, we calculate the mutual information $I(X;Y)$ at a distance $D$ in a sequence.
+We repeat this process for every $D {\in} d$, where $1{<}d{<}LEN$.
+The value of $I(X;Y)$ as a function of $d$ is the \emph{Dependency Decay Curve} $I(d)$.
+The area under the dependency decay curve describes the spread of dependencies along $d$.
+This curve is plotted on the log-log axis.
+The x-axis gives $d$, and the y-axis gives the MI at that $D$ (measured in \emph{nats}).
+Algorithm~\ref{ldd_algo} below explains the details.